eudoxia0/eudoxia0.github.io/article/_posts/2025-04-16-two-years-of-rust.md

 Another problem with crate-splitting is that `rustc` has a really nice feature that warns you when code is unused.
 It's very thorough and I like it because it helps to keep the codebase tidy.
 But it only works within a crate.
 In a multi-crate workspace, declarations that are exported publicly in a crate, but not imported by any other sibling crates, are not reported as unused.[^mach]

 So if you want builds to be fast, you have to completely re-arrange your architecture and manually massage the dependency DAG and also do all this make-work around creating crates.
-And for that you gain... circular imports, which are a horrible antipattern and make it much harder to understand any codebase.
+And for that you gain... intra-crate circular imports, which are a horrible antipattern and make it much harder to understand any codebase.
 I would much prefer if modules were disjoint compilation units.

 ## Build Performance {#build-perf}